 These comfortable protective covers are made of dustmite proof cotton terry with a fine, flexible non-PVC backing to make them waterproof, guarding against mould spores and damp - serious triggers for asthma and rhinitis attacks.
 You can buy them free of VAT if you have asthma, eczema or dust mite allergy.

-Guaranteed free from antimony, phosphorous, cadmium and zinc, CottonSafe covers are so safe they've been granted the Eco-Tex guarantee of textile purity in the category "Products for Babies".
+Guaranteed free from antimony, phosphorous, cadmium and zinc, these covers are so safe they've been granted the Eco-Tex guarantee of textile purity in the category "Products for Babies".

-The CottonSafe pillow covers are zipped for total enclosure, while the mattress covers have elasticated sides which makes changing them easy.
-So they're ideal for children's beds and cots or for where bedding needs frequent laundering.
+The Pillow Covers are zipped for total enclosure, while the mattress covers offer a choice of elasticated sides which makes changing them easy or with a zip round three sides for total enclosure.
+They're ideal for children's beds and cots, for the elderly, or for where bedding needs frequent laundering.
 A hot wash at 90° keeps these exceptional allergen barrier covers pure and fresh throughout their long life.